Monthly Archives: January 2013

 There’s an uninvited guest aboard for the ride and he doesn’t take long to begin slicing his way through the guilty revellers.
 Can Elaine avoid him for long enough for them to reach the next station?

 Let’s face it – any slasher movie with Jamie Lee Curtis at the height of her scream queen period has got an instant advantage over its peers.
 Here she’s got some decent support from Hart Bochner and Sandee Currie, who herself in the same year had been working on Curtains, which was released in 1983.
 Screen mogul Ben Johnson brings some class to proceedings.
-His ‘is it worth it’ speech was especially memorable.
+His ‘is it worth it‘ speech was especially memorable.
 Roger Spottiswood had worked previously as an editor on various movies, including Straw Dogs.
 Here he proves, beyond a doubt that he can handle horror and build suspense, which is especially tight in places.
-The scenes in which the guards search carriages with very little light were superb, keeping pulses running and you’re always aware that the killer could strike at any minute.
-Doc’s deserved fate was also pretty gruesome and again creates some genuine tension.
-The way that the once-brash bully turns into a grovelling coward is somewhat fitting and some good acting made the scene all the much more successful.
+The parts in which the guards search carriages with very little light were superb, keeping pulses running and you’re always aware that the killer could strike at any minute.
+Doc’s deserved fate was exceptionally handled and it was fun watching the once-brash bully turn into a grovelling coward.

-The silent-killer stuff still felt fresh this early on and although we’re pretty certain who’s under the various masks (more on that in a second), there’s still an intriguing mystery, as no one knows whom he’s actually disguised as.
-Could it be the creepy magician?
+The silent-killer stuff still felt fresh this early on and even though we’re pretty certain who’s under the various masks (more on that in a second), there’s still an intriguing mystery, because we don’t know whom he’s actually disguised as.
+Could he be the creepy magician?
 Or perhaps the driver that disappears?
 The conclusion is not one you’ll easily be able to solve.

-Sadly there are a few flaws that prevent total praise, perhaps mostly down to the intermittent pacing.
-There’s a lot of time where not a lot happens and the maniac seems to take forever to get into gear and because he was indeed one of the creepier bogeymen, the movie somewhat lacked his presence.
-The between kill scenes mainly consist of obnoxious magician David Copperfield looking for excuses to give yawn-inducing magic shows or using them to try and score with Elaine.
-That’s all very well if you are a budding conjurer, however I found it to be an especially tedious form of padding that the film really didn’t need.
-They could have cut him out completely and just trimmed it from ninety-three minutes to eighty and it probably would’ve worked much better.
+Sadly there are a few flaws that prevent total praise, mostly due to the intermittent pacing.
+Terror Train has a truly terrifying antagonist, but he isn’t used as often as he should have been on a train filled with passengers.
+The between scenes mainly consist of obnoxious magician David Copperfield looking for excuses to give yawn-inducing magic shows or using them to try and score with Elaine.
+I found these parts to be an especially tedious form of padding; padding that an otherwise slick film really didn’t need.
+They could have cut him out completely and just trimmed it to eighty-minutes and it probably would’ve worked much better.
 John Mills Cockell’s award-nominated accompaniment wasn’t used as much as it could have been.
 Such a great score should’ve had a lot more screen-time.
 It proved to be effective in working up the suspense and heating up the climax towards the end, when the flashes of brilliance made-up for some of the slower patches that were evident earlier on.

 One thing I did find interesting were the various talks about trains dying out and how they would become just a memory in a few years time.
 Well, that was 1980 and over thirty years later, they’re still as over-crowded as they’ve ever been…